Andedo1/mybiz/README.md

 samples, guidance on mobile development, and a full API reference.
 =======
 # mybiz

-This is a chain of stores from street grocery vendors to a variety of service providers including water bowsers.
+This is a chain of stores featuring local markets from street grocery vendors to a variety of service providers including laundry, water delivery, massage and therapy, plumbing etc. Download the app from play store to check which goods and services are available in your local neighbourhood.
 >>>>>>> 446acebf87b2716c5e43c824e58d1478eda4adb5